Is the Seahawks’ run of success over? Russell Wilson is the obvious factor, but there’s more to it than that

 One factor, of course, is keeping that statement from being more definitive.
 That is quarterback Russell Wilson, whose absence for two-plus games (and counting) is just reinforcing once and for all how vital he is to the Seahawks.

 Without him they are just another team — and not a particularly good one.
 With him they have a chance in every game, most notably the ones that go down to the wire with the outcome in doubt.
 That is where Wilson’s magic is particularly potent.
-He doesn’t pull it out every time, but often enough to see the contrast when they hit crunchtime and fizzle, as has been the case for three weeks since Wilson’s finger injury.
+He doesn’t pull it out every time, but often enough to see the contrast when they hit crunch time and fizzle, as has been the case for three weeks since Wilson’s finger injury.

 There has been on ongoing debate in the NFL about who is more vital to a team’s success, a dynamic coach or a franchise quarterback.
 Certainly, the paths of the New England Patriots and Tampa Bay Buccaneers with and without Tom Brady gives a strong indication.
 And Seahawks coach Pete Carroll was blunt Monday when asked how much they miss Wilson in close games like Monday’s.